terry07/Co-training-on-EDM/README.md

-# An implementation of co-training algorithm over Educational Data Mining dataset.
+# An implementation of Co-training algorithm applied on specific Educational Data Mining dataset.